Co1t0n/GeneralMathsMODr/README.md

 <p align="center">
   <img alt="Netlify Status" src="https://api.netlify.com/api/v1/badges/c7c9dc88-4cc2-4231-91cc-2efc0ed9e19d/deploy-status">
 </p>

 # IMPORTANT NOTE!
 ### Render deployed instances (GeneralMathsMOD links hosted on render)are going to be removed very soon due to my economical situation and will never be used again!
 I am currently testing netlify looking for support.
-Use, till I put as the main link a non hosted on render link, use this one: [https://gmaths-tmp.moddedstuffguy.repl.co](https://gmaths-tmp.moddedstuffguy.repl.co)
+Use, till I put as the main link a non hosted on render link, use this one [gmaths tmp](https://gmaths-tmp.moddedstuffguy.repl.co/)

 ## CURRENT VERSION
 Version **7.1b** (see **CHANGELOG** for *more information*)